 I will question every thought and memory you dredge up.
 I will treat you as guilty until proven innocent.
-I will take my time and be gentle with myself, coming up with my own decisions and opinions based on today, not yesterday.
+I will take my time and be gentle with myself, coming up with my own decisions and opinions today, not yesterday.

 I will now welcome what you make me feel—those feelings you love, but I run from.
 No more.
 I’m feeling them.
 I’ll stop what I’m doing and sit with the feelings and let them have their way with my body.
 I’m living proof they won’t kill me, so I might as well allow them to do their thing.

-I will shine the biggest and brightest light on you.
-No more hiding.
+I will shine the biggest and brightest light on you—no more hiding.
 I will talk about you, write about you, pray for you, and accept you.
 Shame will no longer be a way to control me.

 I will accept you’re here for the long game.
 I know you’re not going away easily, and that’s okay.
 I’m well aware you come from a long line of women in my family, and you’ve happily been passed around among us.
 Thinking you should be gone for good is just another opportunity to point me out as a failure.
 So I’m taking that opportunity off the table.
 If you want to stay that badly, so be it.
 I’m more than capable of handling it.

 So Fear of Rejection, this is it—the end of an era.
-Our partnership as it was is now complete.
+Our partnership, as it was, is now complete.

 You stand on your own—free to do what you do and say what you want.
-I too stand on my own, apart from you.
+I, too, stand on my own, apart from you.

-I no longer take orders from you, but accept hearing you murmur in the background.
+I no longer take orders from you but accept hearing you murmur in the background.
 As the days pass, the murmur feels more like a jealous peer trying to keep me from realizing my true potential.
 A murmur that’s trying its best to distract me from finding what’s been inside me this whole time: love and acceptance.

-So I will power on until the day that love and acceptance become the guiding forces in my life.
+So I will power until the day that love and acceptance become the guiding forces in my life.

 And you?
 You’re just a distant, faint murmur I barely recognize anymore.